7 day Garden Route & Safari (CT-CT)

 > Monkeyland and/or Birds of Eden

-> Tenikwa Wildlife Centre
+> Tenikwa Wildlife Centre or Jukani Wildlife Sanctuary

-Bottlenose Dolphins - Ocean Safaris Plettenberg Bay Awesome caves only accessible on this tour
+Awesome caves only accessible on this tour

 Day 6: Cape South Coast

-Depart to Wilderness where you can enjoy a kayak (own account) on the Touws River.
-Surrounded by mountains, ocean, lakes and lagoons Wilderness makes for a tranquil and splendid destination.
-Enjoy the stunning and unspoilt scenery at Dolphin Point and Map of Africa look out points (weather permitting).
+Depart for the Wilderness, which is surrounded by mountains, ocean, lakes and lagoons.
+The Wilderness makes for a tranquil and splendid destination.
+Enjoy the stunning and unspoilt scenery at Dolphin Point, and the Map of Africa look-out points (weather permitting).

-A short visit to the historical harbour town of Mossel Bay which was the first place that Europeans landed on South African soil.
-Visit the Dias Museum Complex which is made up of several different museums, among them the Shell and Maritime Museums.
+A short visit to the historical harbour town of Mossel Bay, which was the first place that Europeans landed on South African soil.
+Visit the Dias Museum Complex, which is made up of several different museums, among them the Shell and Maritime Museums.
 The Maritime Museum sports a life-sized replica of the ship that Dias sailed in 1488.
 At the centre of the museum complex is the Post Office Tree.
 An ancient Milkwood tree that has served as a post office since 1500.
-As was done 500 years ago, you can leave a message for a loved one to read under a bottle or a horse shoe.
+As was done 500 years ago, you can leave a message for a loved one to read under a bottle or a horseshoe.

-Lunch will be enjoyed (own account) at The Point before we make our way to the seaside village of Arniston on the Cape South Coast, we will travel along the N2 passing through Swellendam and then turn due south for the coastline again.
+Lunch will be enjoyed (own account) at The Point before we make our way to the seaside village of Arniston on the Cape South Coast.
+We will travel along the N2 passing through Swellendam and then turn due south for the coastline again.

-You can either enjoy dinner at the hotel overlooking the Indian Ocean or maybe take a short stroll into the historic fishing village of Kasiesbaai where you are invited to take part in a traditional evening meal by candlelight in one of the fishermen’s houses.
+You can either enjoy dinner at the hotel overlooking the Indian Ocean or maybe take a short stroll into the historic fishing village of Kassiesbaai, where you are invited to take part in a traditional evening meal by candlelight in one of the fishermen’s houses.
 The meals are prepared by the fishermen’s wives, a rather authentic experience.

 Activities and Services